Deep-In-Sight/OpenZenRos/README.md

 ## Compilation

-To compile this driver in your ROS2 setup, follow these steps:
+To compile this driver in your ROS2 Foxy setup, follow these steps:
 ```
 mkdir -p ros_ws/src
 cd ros_ws/src